Boulder mass shooting suspect identified, charged with 10 counts of first-degree murder

 Officers could be seen leading a shirtless man with a bloodied leg out of the store in handcuffs, but authorities would not say at the time if he was the suspect.

 Herold said Tuesday the suspect was taken into custody at 3:28 p.m. local time.
-He will soon be transported to the local county jail.

 "I want to say to the community, I am so sorry this incident happened and we are going to do everything in our power to make sure this suspect has a thorough trial and we do a thorough investigation," Herold said.